Ghizlane Samir

-Ghizlane Samir (born 3 August 1976) is a French inline speed skater.
+Ghizlane "Gizelle" Brown (born 3 August 1976) is a French inline speed skater.

 She was born in Casablanca, Morocco, and moved to Paris, France, at the age of 16, where she started skating.
 She initially practiced figure skating, roller dance and slalom, before trying inline speed skating in 2000.

 Ghizlane soon showed her very powerful style in French Inline Cup (FIC) competitions, which she won twice, in 2003 and 2005.
 She began her international career in 2003, and has since then regularly participated in World Inline Cup, French Inline Cup and Swiss Inline Cup (SIC) competitions.
 As of 2007, she raced for the SsangYong Jesa Bont international team.